2003 Croatia Open

-The 2003 Croatia Open was a tennis tournament played on outdoor clay courts at the ITC Stella Maris in Umag in Croatia and was part of the International Series of the 2003 ATP Tour.
-The tournament ran from 21 July through 27 July 2003.
+The 2003 Croatia Open was a men's tennis tournament played on outdoor clay courts at the ITC Stella Maris in Umag in Croatia and was part of the International Series of the 2003 ATP Tour.
+It was the 14th edition of the tournament and was held from 21 July through 27 July 2003.
+First-seeded Carlos Moyá won his third consecutive singles title at the event and fourth in total.